-A brand new album was finished early 2013 for Plus Instruments wich was entirely written and created by Truus, with select guest performnces of Jimmy Virani on Theremin.
+A brand new album "Trancesonics" was finished early 2013 for Plus Instruments which was entirely written and created by Truus, with select guest performances of Jimmy Virani on Theremin.
 It was released June 2013 on CD and Digital download.
 A limited edition will be released on Vinyl on Dutch label Blowpipe records, late fall. .

 All CD's are available on this site as well as Amazon, ITunes, CD Baby and most Digital download sites as well as her own websites.